Loading Runway...

 Enterprise adoption data

-Tool deployment rates, enterprise AI adoption surveys, and workforce analytics tracking what companies are actually running in production — not what vendors claim.
+Tool deployment rates, enterprise AI adoption surveys, and statutory sector data tracking what companies are actually running in production — not what vendors claim.
+Regional rows from sources like ABS BCS, Eurostat ICT, and Census BTOS are treated as coarse business-use context, not fake task-level precision.

 Labour market signals